 - Unpaid rent.

 - Repairs for damage other than normal wear and tear.

-- In some states, a security deposit may also be used to replace or restore personal property, such as keys.
+- In some states, a security deposit may also be used to replace or restore fixtures and other items related to the property, such as keys or garage door openers.

 - The cost of repairing defects that existed prior to your move-in.